Slangens/LucyBot/README.md

 Compiled with Visual Studio 2017.

 Features:
--Dynamic server list with individual Role and colour role listing for each server -colourme function akin to 42's: https://42.rockett.space/bot.html -Choose command akin to 42's, but with some extra shenanigans -Logging pings to the owner in a file
+-Choose command
--Interactive command line that allows the owner to speak through Lucy and do some user-like stuff in the servers the bot is on, with multiple commands in the shell
+-Interactive command line that allows the owner to speak through Lucy and do some user-like stuff in the servers the bot is on (A "marionette")

--a stock reaction library for her to upload pics from, selfie not included -some miscellaneous commands
+Dependencies: This program was designed on Windows and rebuilt on Ubuntu 18.04.
+-Cmake 3.10 or newer
+-Libcurl: On ubuntu, this is libcurl4 and libcurl4-openssl-dev plus dependencies.
+-OpenSSL: On ubuntu, use the libssl-dev package plus deps.
+-SleepyDiscord, master branch, statically built with Cmake, Sub dependencies installed by it:
+--CPR, master branch
+--ASIO, 22afb8 branch
+--Websocketpp, master branch
+This was built with g++ 8.4.0 and had no issues.

+Build instructions:
+Use Cmake!
+CmakeLists have been included.
+All you need to do to configure is to first write your bot token in the proper place and add some servers in the s1,s2,s3 spots.
+These server IDs must be ones of servers that the Bot is gonna be on.
+As this is intended to be small-scale, I do not intend on making this less static.
+Then, simply create a build directory, and use cmake in it to create a makefile.
+Then, run make.

 Planned for next release:
--Bugfixes
--Voice connections, maybe even flite integration to generate text-to-speech for voice chat
+-no Bugfixes
+-more features